alex27riva/Linux-on-Matebook-D-14-2018/README.md

 Then add the string above in `GRUB_CMDLINE_LINUX_DEFAULT` before `quiet splash` keyword.

-The full line looks like this:
+The full line should be like this:

 `GRUB_CMDLINE_LINUX_DEFAULT="ivrs_ioapic[4]=00:14.0 ivrs_ioapic[5]=00:00.2 quiet splash"`

 After doing that, run `sudo update-grub` for the changes to take effect.

-Reboot the system, now 4 warnings are fixed.
+Reboot the system, now four warnings are fixed.

+## Known issues

+### Touchpad

+Sometimes the touchpad stops working, especially after suspend.

+The error is the following:

+- `i2c_hid i2c-ELAN2203:00: i2c_hid_get_input: IRQ triggered but there's no data`

+A possibile workaround to this issue is this command that should restart the touchpad driver.
+[Source](https://www.reddit.com/r/Ubuntu/comments/fwiuf4/my_huawei_matebook_freezes/fmp5076?utm_source=share&utm_medium=web2x&context=3)

+`sudo rmmod i2c_hid && sudo modprobe i2c_hid`

+## Benchmarks

+I did a benchmark with Geekbench 5 and these are the results:

+- Single-Core: 930

+- Multi-Core: 3044

+Not bad, right?

+Here is the link to the [results page](https://browser.geekbench.com/v5/cpu/6460463)